MarianBastiurea/life-of-bees/README.md

 This game is built with Java 23, Spring Boot, and MongoDB for the backend, while the frontend uses React and Bootstrap.

-This game can be found at lifeofbees.co.uk.
+The live version of this game is available at [lifeofbees.co.uk](https://lifeofbees.co.uk).